 Lydell's Sports Stop and Grill, 4220 Main Street, 707-279-0123

 Lydell's serves burgers, breakfast, and American foods in a casual atmosphere all day with sports TVs and an outside patio.
+Currently open for breakfast, lunch, and dinner daily.
 Facebook page.

 Studebaker's Coffee and Deli, 3990 Main Street, 707-279-8871

-Studebaker's serves coffee drinks, pastries, and sandwiches from early morning through mid-afternoon (closed Sundays).
+Studebaker's serves coffee drinks, pastries, and sandwiches from early morning through mid-afternoon.
 Sit at a table outside and enjoy the atmosphere or grab something to go.
 Facebook page.

 The Courtyard, 3970 Main Street